VidyaSource/website/src/_content/blog/why-coding-interviews-are-the-worst.md

-Of course if things can get so bad for cis white women in tech that coding interviews become a vanity exercise at their expense, just imagine how much worse it must be for women of color, trans people, anuerotypical people, even people who learned tech at boot camps instead of MIT.
+Of course if things can get so bad for cis white women in tech that coding interviews become a vanity exercise at their expense, just imagine how much worse it must be for women of color, trans people, anuerotypical people, even people who learned tech at boot camps instead of MIT or have degrees in psychology.
 And so many others.

 Let's use the interview process to welcome as many people as possible into tech because the challenges that lie ahead are too great to leave anyone behind.

 ### Coding interviews are the basis for an entire cottage industry dedicated to help candidates "ace" them

-Precisely because coding interviews are so divorced from the reality of our lives as software engineers, job candidates need time to prepare.
+Precisely because coding interviews are so divorced from the reality of our lives as software engineers, job candidates need time to prepare for the experience.
 It takes time to build composure as people stare at you at the front of the room or judge every keystroke.
 It takes time to remember, or learn for the first time, fundamental concepts of computer science or low-level implementation details typically abstracted from you by frameworks and open-source libraries.
 It takes time to memorize it all because you may not be allowed access to the resources you normally have at your disposal.

 Everyone knows it, so a cottage industry has emerged to get candidates through it.
-There are literally hundreds of books and online courses promising to help them "ace" the tech interview and get that prestigious, high-paying job and ultimately the Cybertruck of their dreams.
+There are literally hundreds of books and online courses promising to help them "ace" the tech interview and get that prestigious, high-paying job so you can get that Cybertruck because you find its ugliness endearing.

 This is costly.
 At best, it takes time away from personal life.
 At worst, it costs serious dollars.
 Either way, this is another way coding interviews serve as a gatekeeper excluding communities from tech—software engineers who can't afford the costs of interview prep.